OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 Those parameters can be driven from the web page displayed above, with the fields labeled `Gray`, `Blur`, `Threshold`, `Canny`, and `Contours`.
 The number the fields contain refers to the order in which the corresponding transformation is applied to the image.
-`0` means no transformation, values greater than 0 must be unique (do not give the same number to several transformations).
+`0` means no transformation, values greater than 0 must be unique (do not give the same number to several transformations, last one wins).

 Here are a couple of examples: